How Many Spoons Is 4oz

 3. Considering Other Spoon Sizes:

 Determining the number of spoons for 4 ounces using dessert spoons or standard spoons is much more difficult.
+Now, the best way to do this is to fill the spoon with water and measure the volume using a graduated cylinder or measuring cup.
 It requires measuring the volume of the specific spoon being used.
-The best way to do this is to fill the spoon with water and measure the volume using a graduated cylinder or measuring cup.
 Once you know the volume of the spoon in milliliters, you can easily calculate the number of spoons needed for 4 ounces using the same conversion method as above.

 Measuring Liquids vs. Solids: A Crucial Distinction